kailongzh/kailongzh.github.io/_pages/about.md

 Hello and welcome!

 I'm a fourth-year PhD student at the University of Tennessee, Knoxville.
-In May 2025, I will be graduating and embarking on my postdoctoral research journey.
+In May 2025, I will be graduating and begin my postdoct.

-Stay tuned for more updates soon!
+More updates will come soon!